jesababon/express-crud-hp/readme.md

 ### Part 2 - Accio *Individual* Students! - Reading

+In your `students` controller, write out the route handler for `/students/:id` to the html template `view/students/show.html`.
+It should ask the model for the individual student based off of the `id` parameter given.

+The `student` model should have a function that will return the promise for the individual student

-Write out the route handler for `/students/:id` to the html template in `view/students/show.html`.
-In this html file, create a div with the class "student" that contains an h1 tag and an img tag.
+In the view create a div with the class "student" that contains an h1 tag and an img tag.
 In the h1 tag, put the student's full name.
 In the img tag, put the student's `image` value from the database.

 ### Part 3 - Accio Houses! - Reading

 Students of Hogwarts are split into separate houses.
 Create the route handler and controller for `/houses`.

 The controller should have a route that renders from the `views/houses/index.html` file.
-You must query the database for all houses, and iterate over them in the view.
+It will ask the model to query the database for all houses then send that data with the view render.

+The model will have a function to return a promise that will retrieve all of the houses.

+In the view iterate over the houses.
 Each iteration will create a div on the page with class "house", that contains an h2, and an img tag.
 The h2 tag should be dynamically populated to create a link to the house by its id, i.e: `<a href="/houses/{{ id }}">{{ name }}r</a>`.
 The img tag should contain the img url obtained from the database.

 ### Part 4 - Accio All Students from a House - More Reading

 You've shown the houses together, but the house heads need a list of all of the students they are in charge of.
-Build a dynamic route in your `houses` controller for `/houses/:id` that will query the database for a `JOIN` Table using the house based on the id, all students whose `house_id` value matches `:id` supplied by the route call.
+Build a dynamic route in your `houses` controller for `/houses/:id` that will ask the model to query the database for all the students in the given house based on the house id.
+It will then render the `views/houses/show.html` view with the data.

+In the model create a function that will return a promise to get all students whose `house_id` value matches `:id` supplied by the route call.

 In the view, show the house sigil by displaying the house and img in a div with the class "house".
 Below the house div, create a new div and give it the CSS class "roster".
 Inside this div, iterate over your students collection, which creates a div with the CSS class "student", that contains an h1 with the student's name, and an img tag that displays the student's photo.

 ### Part 5 - Updating the Students list